Upper Yafa: History

 In 1913 Sultan Qahtan died, without having succeeded in getting himself reinstated.
 He was succeeded by his son, Sultan Umar, but his recognition was withheld by Government who gave him one year's time within which to bring about his rehabilitation, and continued to him provisionally the stipend paid to his father.
 The period was extended from year to year till 1919, when he abdicated in favour of his uncle Salih.
 The latter had been accepted by the Muflahi section as their Sultan in 1911, and in 1920 he was recognized by His Majesty's Government and was granted the stipend previously paid to Sultan Umar.

 In November 1919 the Imam of Sanaa's troops captured Shaib', Rubiatein, Nawa and Dhabiani.
 They were compelled to evacuate Shuib in July 1928 but still occupied the other three Yafai sections.

 In 1923, with a view to cheeking the advance of the troops of the Imam of Sanaa, Khan Bahadur Sayyid Husein bin Hamid el Mehdar, the Minister of the Sultan of Shir and Mukalla, paid a special visit, to Upper Yafa, with the approval of the Resident, and obtained the signatures of the Yafai Shailchs to an agreement by which they declared themselves bound by their existing treaties with Great Britain and pledged themselves to tribal unity and combination against any aggressors.
 This agreement contributed to the successful co-operation of the Upper Yafai tribes in the expulsion of the Imam's forces from Shaibi territory in July 1928.

 Sultan Salih bin Umar abdicated in 1927 in favour of his son, Sultan Muhammad bin Salih, who was accorded recognition by the British government.

 In 1931, the numbers of the Upper Yafai tribesmen were estimated very approximately at 80,000.
 The area of Upper Yafa had not been visited by Europeans before Colonel M.C.
-Lake of the British Indian Army explored it in order to gather intelligence and to find suitable sites for landing grounds.
+Lake of the British Indian Army explored it to gather intelligence and to find suitable sites for landing grounds.
 In 1925 Lake built a small army of tribal warriors that would be able to assist the British Aden Protectorate in eventual territorial scuffles with the Imam of Yemen.

 Between 1955 and 1957 there were uprisings against the British authorities in Upper Yafa that were successfully suppressed.
 In 1959, several tribal leaders with assistance of the Mutawakkilite Kingdom of Yemen rose up against the Upper Yafa sultan.
-The rebellion was suppressed following bombardment by the Royal Air Force on 15, 16, and 18 June.
+The rebellion was suppressed following bombardment by the Royal Air Force on 15, 16, and 18 June, at the request of the sultan.
+There were no casualties from the rebellion and they became known as the Upper Yafa disturbances.

-Unlike Lower Yafa, in the 1960s Upper Yafa did not join the British-sponsored Federation of South Arabia, forming an enclave that became a part of the Protectorate of South Arabia.
+Unlike Lower Yafa, in the 1960s Upper Yafa did not join the British-sponsored Federation of South Arabia, forming instead an exclave part of the Protectorate of South Arabia.
 The Upper Yafa Sultanate was abolished in 1967 upon the founding of the People's Republic of South Yemen.
 South Yemen united with North Yemen in 1990 to form the Republic of Yemen.